ieg-vienna/TimeBench/contribute-documentation.md

-2. Check that you have [Ruby](https://www.ruby-lang.org/en/) installed or install it using your system's software package management (e.g., `aptitude`).
+2. Check that you have [Ruby](https://www.ruby-lang.org/en/) installed or install it using your system's software package management (e.g., `aptitude install ruby`).

 3. Install Jekyll and other dependencies.